 “As I was observing the crowd, I witnessed a very violent scene between a protester and the police.
-I got thrown on the floor while photographing the scene.
-When I got up, I realized I had caught a unique moment.”
+I got thrown violently on the ground.
+When I got up, I couldn’t remember what had happened to me.
+It’s only later, when I developed the pictures of that scene that I remembered everything and realized I had caught a unique moment.”

 That is a defining instant for Etienne.
-He decides to follow an artistic path and to travel to photograph the otherness.
+Through photography, he has found a way to remember.
+He decides to follow an artistic path and starts travelling to photograph people’s memories.

 During his studies, he meets the artist JR who fascinates by his energy and his projects.
 Etienne becomes his first intern and he will be in charge of production for seven years.
 By coordinating JR’s artistic actions all over the world, he gets to travel and photograph people through Kenya, the USA, Brazil, Europe, Asia, Turkey, and UAE.
 He also travels on his side for his own projects.